zikula/core/UPGRADE-1.3.7.md

 Old method names will continue to work for the time being.

-The default action should be named `indexAction()` however please not that all routes must be explicitly referenced so there is in fact no default route any more for a module.
+The default action should be named `indexAction()` however please note that all routes must be explicitly referenced so there is in fact no default route any more for a module.